Maycon1993/Devices-docs/surface/surface-laptop-smart-card-reader.md

 ### Compliance and regulatory adherence

 For organizations operating in sectors where regulatory compliance is stringent (for example, government, defense, healthcare, and finance), the Smart Card Reader helps meet strict access control and data protection requirements.
-It helps ensure organizations adhere to laws and regulations such as HIPAA, FISMA, and GDPR, which mandate strong authentication measures to protect sensitive data.
+It helps ensure organizations adhere regulations such as HIPAA, FISMA, and EU privacy laws, which mandate strong authentication measures to protect sensitive data.
 Compliance not only helps avoid penalties but also reinforces an organization's commitment to security and privacy.

 ### Operational efficiency and access management